You are currently viewing A MENTORING MINDSET: DR. ELMER LEE TALKS WITH FIRST ROBOTICS

 Q: WHAT IS YOUR SUSTAINABILITY MODEL AT INNOVATE ALBION?

-We knew when we started INNOVATE Albion that we couldn’t rely on grant funding.
-So I had an idea, call it a pipe dream, to hire interns to help us develop technology that we could turn into products and sell.
+When we started INNOVATE Albion, we knew we couldn’t rely on grant funding.
+So I had an idea, calling it a pipe dream, to hire interns to help us develop technology to turn into products and sell.

 Here’s a great example.
 In 2018, when I was four years into mentoring the Concord Robotics program, I asked the kids to develop a traction differential swerve drive.
-That led to our swerve Mobile which I just happened to show a Boeing engineer.
+That led to our Swerve Mobile, which I showed a Boeing engineer.
 He asked if that technology could be used to develop an Omni-Directional Drive System that could carry 10,000 lbs.
-Fast forward six months and Boeing is using one of our Omni-Directional Drive Systems to help them manufacture planes.
-Today, I have six more projects based on this technology that’s being used in aerospace, military production, and scientific research companies.
+Fast forward six months, and Boeing is using one of our Omni-Directional Drive Systems to help them manufacture planes.
+I have six more projects based on this technology used in aerospace, military production, and scientific research companies.

-What’s really awesome is that the same interns who help create the swerve mobile are also the ones who came back to help assemble and test our Omni-Drive Directional product.
-It proves that the skills they have learned are directly translatable to the real world.
+What’s awesome is that the same interns who helped create the Swerve mobile are also the ones who came back to help assemble and test our Omni-Drive Directional product.
+It proves that their learned skills are directly translatable to the real world.

 Q: Where do all these ideas come from?

-We are fortunate that Conceptual Innovations and Caster Concepts recognize that there are no limits on innovation.
-So interns work on projects that they are passionate about.
-One of our interns is developing a pizza bot so he can send the bot down the block to pick up his pizza for lunch.
-All these technologies that we are using in FIRST do a good job of training these students to develop their skills.
+We are fortunate that Conceptual Innovations and Caster Concepts recognize that innovation has no limits.
+So, interns work on projects that they are passionate about.
+One of our interns is developing a pizza bot to send the bot down the block to pick up his pizza for lunch.
+All these technologies we use in FIRST do a good job of training these students to develop their skills.
 We teach CAD programming and use those skills to teach more capable project skills.
-It’s not just about the formula or the math, it’s just as much about tangible applications.
+It’s not just about the formula or the math.
+It’s just as much about tangible applications.

 Q: HOW DO YOU GET AN INTERNSHIP AT INNOVATE ALBION?

-For any students interested in getting an internship, the first step is to join FIRST Robotics.
+The first step for any student interested in getting an internship is to join FIRST Robotics.
 My mentoring first robotics is the best interviewing process I could ever create.
-I work with a lot of teens in the Jackson area and have gotten to know a lot of kids in various high schools.
-What FIRST teaches is programming, CAD, mech design, electrical design as well as hard work and dedication.
-All the things that we look for in interns to bring to these projects.
+I work with many teens in the Jackson area and have gotten to know a lot of kids in various high schools.
+What FIRST teaches is programming, CAD, mech design, and electrical design, as well as hard work and dedication.
+We look for all the things interns bring to these projects.